Encore un soir (album): Critical reception

-Encore un soir was met with widespread critical acclaim.
-AllMusic gave it four out of five stars saying: "this album is one of the subtlest and most moving collections in her catalog".
+Encore un soir received widespread critical acclaim.
+AllMusic awarded it four out of five stars, describing the album as "one of the subtlest and most moving collections in her catalog".
+Nicolas Houle of La Presse wrote that "Encore un soir", written by Jean-Jacques Goldman, demonstrates notable restraint and subtlety, calling it one of the album's strongest tracks.
+He also praised "Ordinaire", originally performed by Robert Charlebois, as well as the two songs written by Grand Corps Malade ("L'étoile" and "Les yeux au ciel"), and "À la plus haute branche" by Daniel Picard.

-Nicolas Houle from La Presse wrote that "Encore un soir", written by Jean-Jacques Goldman, comes with remarkable restraint and subtlety and is probably the strongest track on the album.
-He also praised "Ordinaire", originally sung by Robert Charlebois, and also two songs written by Grand Corps Malade ("L'étoile" and "Les yeux au ciel") and "À la plus haute branche" by Daniel Picard.
-Alain de Repentigny, from La Presse wrote that the album is orchestrated and praised "Plus qu'ailleurs" (written by Francis Cabrel and Serge Lama), "L'étoile" (an uptempo track with music by Florent Mothe and Mutine), "Encore un soir", "Je nous veux" and "Toutes ces choses" (both written by Marc Dupré), "Si c'était à refaire" (by Jacques Veneruso), "Tu sauras" (by Zaho) and "À la plus haute branche".
-Benjamin Locoge from Paris Match also wrote a positive review.
-He praised "Plus qu'ailleurs", "À la plus haute branche" and the feminine adaptation of "Ordinaire".
+Alain de Repentigny of La Presse described the album as carefully arranged and highlighted "Plus qu'ailleurs" (written by Francis Cabrel and Serge Lama), "L'étoile" (with music by Florent Mothe and Mutine), "Encore un soir", "Je nous veux", "Toutes ces choses" (both written by Marc Dupré), "Si c'était à refaire" (by Jacques Veneruso), "Tu sauras" (by Zaho), and "À la plus haute branche".
+Benjamin Locoge of Paris Match also gave the album a positive review.
+He praised "Plus qu'ailleurs", "À la plus haute branche", and the new feminine adaptation of "Ordinaire".